kadinshino/boot_dev_hackathon25/docs/ai-compliance.md

 - Generating narrative text and room descriptions
 - Assisting with error messages and debugging

-All core gameplay systems, architecture decisions, and implementation details were designed and coded by me.
+All core gameplay systems, architecture decisions, Orthrus and Baskilisk And core story, and implementation details were designed and coded by me.

 ---